 Usually, a bus arriving at the downtown Greyhound station on Chester Avenue is an unremarkable event.
 But last Friday morning, a bus rolled up and created a bit of a scene.
-People on foot and in cars stopped to watch, pull out their cameras, and ask questions.
+People on foot and in cars stopped to watch, pulled out their cameras, and asked questions.
 The attraction?
 A 1947 Greyhound bus, worn down by the years but still magnificent in sleek blue and silver, had arrived on a flatbed truck.

 As Greyhound plans to exit the station (it will continue to operate bus service there through June 2025) the arrival of the vintage bus is the first tangible sign of the historic station’s next phase.
 Earlier in 2024, Playhouse Square Foundation purchased the building as part of its plan to expand its footprint beyond a theater district to create a broader downtown destination, says Craig Hassall, CEO of Playhouse Square Foundation.